Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 **We fly, in hope to get his glorious soul;**\
 **Nor will we come, unless he use such means**\.

-Said by: Mephistophilis.\
-Scene 3\
-After Faustus asked if he was the one who conjured him.

-Mephistophilis answers that when devils hear someone curse the name of god and abjure him, they fly to him happily to get his "glorious soul", an irony because the person soul will be damned.
+These lines are said by Mephistophilis, after Faustus asked if he was the one who conjured him, Mephistophilis answers that when devils hear someone curse the name of god and abjure him, they fly to him happily to get his "glorious soul", an irony because the person soul will be damned.